Barbet (dog breed): Temperament

 The Barbet is described as friendly, obedient, and intelligent.
 Due to their history as water dogs, many Barbet love swimming and playing in water.

 They are capable retrievers for waterfowl hunting.
 In France, the barbet can take the test d'aptitudes naturelles (TAN), a basic water-retrieving test, and has recently been permitted to participate in the brevet de chasse a l'eau (BCE), a general hunting-dog test involving field and water trials.
 In Germany, the barbet takes part in field trials.

 Health

-Barbets are a relatively healthy breed with a life expectancy of 13 to 15.
+Barbets are a relatively healthy breed with a life expectancy of 13 to 15 years.
 Due to the rarity of the breed, there is limited data on breed-specific concerns.
 They can have hip dysplasia, epilepsy, and like most long-eared dogs are prone to ear infections.

 The Barbet is a rare breed, which limits the genetic variety available.
 A 2006 study found a coefficient of inbreeding of 12.4%, significantly higher than the eight other French breeds examined in the study, while a 2013 study found a coefficient of 9.1%, likewise very high.